There is no booking system for our Open Day – please join us at any of the times below – all Welcome!

-Our traditional Open Day is an opportunity for prospective students and their families to see Villa “in action”, hear from our student leaders about their Villa experience and take a guided tour of our College.
-In 2020, this looked a little different.
-Please explore our website to learn more about our mission, special character, academic success, cultural and sporting opportunities.
-You are also invited to take a Villa Virtual Tour and see our facilities and classes in action.
+Our traditional Open Day is an opportunity for prospective students and their families to see Villa in action, hear from our student leaders about their Villa experience and take a guided tour of our College.

 Villa Maria College has proudly served the Catholic community in Christchurch for over 100 years.
 It is the vision of Catherine McAuley, founder of the Sisters of Mercy, that is implemented, tested and challenged in all our education at Villa.
 There is a strong emphasis on service to others and the community, and the Catholic character is evident in everything that we do.

 If you’d like to attend Villa, make sure you have completed the online application.
-Applications for the 2021 school year have now closed, but you can apply for future years at any time.
 You will also need to upload a copy of your birth certificate, immunisation record and preference certificate.
 The preference certificate is extremely important, and needs to be obtained from your Parish Priest.
 Click here for more information.

 We understand that starting at high school can be daunting, everything is new and there’s lots to learn.
 At Villa, we try to make the transition from primary to high school as easy as possible.
 Girls will first attend an orientation day, which allows them to get to know other new students and their teachers.
 We run a programme with Year 12 leaders (Peer Support) who support Year 9 girls to get to know the College and one another.
 The girls will get to know their Peer Support Leaders and they’ll get a tour of the whole school, so they’ll start to get to know their way around.
 Orientation is a fun day, aimed at reducing anxiety and helping to settle the girls in.